 In an overlapping community structure, one brain region could participate in more than one communities.
 Several recent algorithms for overlapping community structure detection have been applied to rs-fMRI data (Wu et al., 2011; Najafi et al., 2016; Lin et al., 2018).
 In this work, we deploy the collective sparse symmetric non-negative matrix factorization (cssNMF) method to detect the overlapping community structure, which has been proposed in our previous work (Li et al., 2018).
 The cssNMF method operates on a weighted brain functional network.
-The advantage of this method is that it not only identifies the group-level overlapping community structure across multiple participants, but also preserves the individual differences in terms of community structure as classification features for AD detection.
+The advantage of this method is that it not only identifies the group-level overlapping community structure across multiple participants, but also preserves the individual differences in terms of community strengths.
+Such inter-participant variation in the communities can be further used as classification features for AD detection.